Salmon Fish

 Choosing and Storing Salmon

-Store fresh salmon in the coldest part of the refrigerator and use it within two days.
-For longer storage, freeze the salmon.
-Wrap it tightly in plastic wrap or vacuum-seal it to prevent freezer burn.
-It can be frozen for up to three months without significant loss of quality.
+Store fresh salmon in the coldest part of your refrigerator and use it within two days.
+For longer storage, freeze it.
+I vacuum-seal my salmon before freezing, which prevents freezer burn and preserves quality for up to three months.
+Thaw in the refrigerator overnight — never at room temperature.

 Interesting Facts

-- Salmon can travel up to 3,000 miles during their migration.
+- Salmon can travel up to 3,000 miles during their oceanic migration.

-- Some salmon species can leap up to 12 feet high to overcome obstacles.
+- Some salmon species can leap up to 12 feet high to clear waterfalls and other obstacles during their upstream journey.

 Environmental Impact